Best Sussex comedy haunts

-Comedy Club 4 Kids is often at Brighton’s Komedia but it also tours around.
-It’s coming up at Chichester’s Minerva Theatre on 11 Feb and over the border at Havant in March.
+Comedy Club 4 Kids is often at Brighton’s Komedia but it also tours around and pops into Chichester’s Minerva Theatre.
 Kids usually sit on mats in front but get there early to get a seat near them. comedyclub4kids.co.uk

 Matt’s Comedy Club, Worthing

 Let’s face it, if you go to see stand-up you’re going to get a lot of four letter words.
 Started by a church group who wanted something more family-friendly, Matt’s Comedy Club is swear-free and aimed at ages 12+ Catch their multi-bills or their pay-what-you-like open mic nights with stand-ups trying new material.
 It’s run on a not-for-profit basis so is always good value.
 Gigs are generally at the Connaught Studio.
-There may even be a fancy dress theme.
-Sara Pascoe is doing an Edinburgh preview here and before that there’s comedy magic in March. stmatthewsworthing.co.uk
+There may even be a fancy dress theme. stmatthewsworthing.co.uk

-I know less about these clubs but all put on regular stand up.
+I know less about these events but all these venues have regular stand-up slots.

 Lewes Con Club: A not-for-profit social club in the county town with music and comedy nights. lewesconclub.com